Everything you ever wanted to know about pneumatic conveying.

 Chapter One – What is Pneumatic Conveying?

-Pneumatic conveying uses compressed air, or gas, to transfer bulk materials, like powders and granules, from one processing center to another.
+Pneumatic conveying is a method for transferring bulk materials, like powders and granules, using compressed gas or air, from one processing center to another.
 Material is moved through an enclosed conveying line or tube using a combination of pressure differential and airflow from a blower or fan.
 The positive or negative pressure, inside the conveying line, moves materials safely with little damage or loss.